 Lots of organized and labeled storage!
 I got my inspiration from the colorful magazine files The Container Store sells.
 I love all the juicy colors, but didn’t want to spend $9.99 a piece for them when I knew I could make something similar for about $3 a piece.

 I used some of my stash of favorite gift wrap to cover cardboard file boxes I bought at the office supply store.
-IKEA also sells them – 2 per pack.
+IKEA also sells these magazine size holders – 2 per pack.
 I know they are called Magazine Files, but I store more than magazines in them.
 They are the perfect way to store lots of items neatly while keeping them easily accessible.

 I am loving all the colors against the white wood – just my style – Ooooh..la…la.